Kegerator: Conversion kits

 A kegerator conversion kit allows you to convert an existing refrigerator into a beer-dispensing kegerator.
-This may be a more economical solution if you already have the refrigerator or you can find a cheap used refrigerator (at a yard sale, classifieds, etc).
-An important thing to consider is whether or not the refrigerator will be able to hold a keg.
-Many refrigerators have a step inside them that houses the compressor and takes up half the bottom of the fridge, meaning that there is not enough space above or in front of the step for the keg.
+This may be a more economical solution if you already have a refrigerator ready to use.
+You must consider whether or not the refrigerator will be able to hold a keg.
+Many refrigerators have a step inside them that houses the compressor and takes up half the bottom of the fridge, which means there isn't enough space above or in front of the step for a keg.
 Pre-configured kegerators are designed with this in mind and install the compressor in a manner that allows plenty of room.

 Conversion kits are configured to either dispense through the door of the fridge or through the top into a draft beer tower.
 Door mount kits have a shank that goes through the door, with an attachment for the faucet on the outside and a hose nipple for the beer line on the inside.
-A draft beer tower would extend above the top of the fridge and already includes the faucet, shank and 5' beer line.
-Installation requires a few rudimentary tools, such as a socket wrench set, screwdriver and a drill with a hole saw bit to modify the refrigerator.
-The CO2 tank can be installed inside the fridge if there is enough room, or placed outside the fridge and secured into place.
+A draft beer tower would extend above the top of the fridge and already includes the faucet, shank, and 5' beer line.

+Installation requires tools, such as a socket wrench set, screwdriver, and a drill with a hole saw bit to modify the refrigerator.
+A CO2 tank can be installed inside the fridge if there is enough room, or placed outside the fridge and secured into place.

 You can also convert a top opening chest freezer into a beer dispenser (sometimes called a keezer) with the use of a thermostat control unit.
-The advantage of a Keezer is that you are assured it will get cold enough to dispense beer at the proper temperature range (32-38 degrees Fahrenheit) and it usually has more interior floor space than a refrigerator, allowing it to store and dispense more kegs.
+The advantage of a keezer is that you are assured it will get cold enough to dispense beer at the proper temperature range (32–38 degrees Fahrenheit) and it usually has more interior floor space than a refrigerator, allowing it to store and dispense more kegs.
 The disadvantage is that it requires the thermostat to be overridden to ensure you don't freeze your kegs and you have to lift the heavy kegs up and over the freezer wall.
-You can accomplish this conversion with a tower kegerator conversion kit or build an extension on top of the freezer to mount the door and taps onto it.
+You can accomplish this conversion with a tower kegerator conversion kit or build an extension (collar) on top of the freezer to mount the door and taps onto it.